‘General Hospital’ Spoilers: May 1-5 2017, May Sweeps – Tracy Leaves General Hospital, Sonny’s New Love

-With May Sweeps upon us, General Hospital sizzles with drama as Carly makes a bad decision, Nathan receives disappointing news, Liz and Franco are anxious about Jake, and Ava finally puts the pieces of the puzzle together.
+With May Sweeps upon us, General Hospital sizzles with drama as Tracy leaves General Hospital, Carly makes a bad decision, Nathan receives disappointing news, Liz and Franco are anxious about Jake, and Ava finally puts the pieces of the puzzle together.
 Bookmark this handy guide to the scoop on General Hospital spoilers for the week of May 1, 2017 to May 5, 2017.

 May Sweeps: General Hospital Spoilers May 1, Monday